Lubbock Symphony Orchestra

-The Lubbock Symphony Orchestra (LSO) is an orchestra based in Lubbock, Texas and is one of the oldest community organizations in the region.
-The orchestra is composed of professional musicians from all parts of the Lubbock Community.
-The orchestra currently performs at Lubbock Memorial Civic Center Theatre but will relocate to the Buddy Holly Center for the Performing Arts following the hall's completion.
+The Lubbock Symphony Orchestra (LSO) is an orchestra based in Lubbock, Texas, and is one of the oldest community organizations in the region.
+The orchestra is composed of professional musicians from all parts of the Lubbock community.
+The orchestra currently performs at Lubbock Memorial Civic Center Theatre but will relocate to the Buddy Holly Hall of Performing Arts and Sciences following the hall's completion.
 The ensemble is led by David Cho, the orchestra's seventh music director, who has been with the orchestra since 2012.